Celsius vs Red Bull: Which has more caffeine, actually?

 What to do about it

 You do not need to swear off caffeine for life.
 The goal is to make smart, man‑specific choices about Celsius caffeine vs Red Bull and your overall stimulant load.
-If you are stuck on “celsius versus red bull” or “red bull vs celsius,” make the decision based on your biggest vulnerability: sugar and waistline, or caffeine and sleep.
+If you are deciding between the two, make the decision based on your biggest vulnerability: sugar and waistline, or caffeine and sleep.
+That is usually the cleanest way to figure out the lower-risk option for your body.

-1. Audit your intake and your health.
+- Audit your intake and your health.
 For one week, write down every source of caffeine you use.
 Include Celsius, Red Bull, coffee, tea, pre‑workout, and sodas.
 Add up your typical daily total in milligrams.
-Aim to stay at or under 400 milligrams per day if you are a healthy adult man, and less if you have heart or sleep issues.[1]
-At the same time, check your blood pressure at home and review recent labs such as fasting glucose, triglycerides, and liver enzymes with your doctor.
-If you have fatigue, low libido, or erectile changes along with poor sleep, ask for a morning total testosterone test, and if it is low, repeat it on a different morning to confirm.
-The Endocrine Society guideline recommends diagnosing hypogonadism only when symptoms are present and low morning testosterone is confirmed on repeat testing using reliable assays and the lab’s reference range, before discussing treatment options.[9]
+Aim to stay at or under 400 milligrams per day if you are a healthy adult man, and less if you have heart or sleep issues.1 At the same time, check your blood pressure at home and review recent labs such as fasting glucose, triglycerides, and liver enzymes with your doctor.
+If you have fatigue, low libido, or erectile changes along with poor sleep, get a fuller male hormone evaluation with two morning draws that include Total Testosterone, Free Testosterone measured directly by Equilibrium Dialysis with LC-MS/MS, LH, and FSH.9 If symptoms persist, Veedma uses thresholds of Total Testosterone below 350 ng/dL and Free Testosterone below 100 pg/mL rather than relying only on the lab’s reference range.
+If treatment is discussed, secondary or functional hypogonadism is typically approached with Enclomiphene first, while TRT is generally reserved for primary hypogonadism or secondary cases that do not respond.
+You can also use Veedma for a 40 plus biomarker workup or to review existing labs.

-Fact: Celsius avoids sugar, which helps metabolic health, but it still delivers a high caffeine dose and multiple stimulants.
-For some men, that is harder on the heart and sleep than a smaller, sugary Red Bull.
+Fact: Celsius avoids sugar, which can support metabolic goals, but it still delivers a high caffeine dose and additional extracts.
+For some men, that higher stimulant load is more likely to trigger jitters, palpitations, or poor sleep than a lower-caffeine option.
+If sugar is a concern, compare it to a lower-caffeine zero-sugar drink rather than a sugary one.

 Fact: Standard Red Bull has about 80 milligrams per small can.
-Celsius Live Fit has about 200 milligrams per can, more than double.
+Many standard 12‑ounce Celsius cans list about 200 milligrams per can, though formulations vary by product and country.

 Fact: The 400‑milligram limit is an average guideline.
 Some men feel jittery or notice blood pressure spikes at much lower doses, especially if they have heart or anxiety conditions.